dangalansky/ReHab-Rescue/README.md

 the original code was developed in tandem with London App Brewery's Web Development Course and expanded to develop this idea.

-all logo art was designed and completed by yours truly.
+all logo art was designed by yours truly.

 as always, feel free to steal or destroy at will.